 There’s more to health and wellness than simply the absence of illness or disease.
+At Brightview Senior Living, we put a focus on healthy food offerings while still giving residents independence and choice in their selections.

 The Food Pyramid, which shows the components of a balanced daily diet, should be used as a guide.
 It is not a rigid diet plan, but a plan that emphasizes variety, proportions and moderation.
 The elderly are encouraged to eat the minimum number of recommended servings in each of the five food groups on a daily basis.
 The five food groups consist of: